the-teachingRSE-project/end_of_RSEng/correspondence/rebuttal.md

 > Story Box 4
 > "Kim accelerates his research.."
 To my understanding, Kim and Kay are female.

-Reworded it to keep the ambiguity in Gender.
+Reworded it since Kim and Kay are sisters.

 > Regarding Chapter 2.3.
 > I would propose the authors provide a counter argument/discussion to why AI will not totally make RSEs obsolete.
 Additionally, the authors paint a quite bright picture of the AI future, however not discussing risks to the scientific processes, e.g. difficulty with recplication, societal trust in science, non-democtratization of science because of access to storage, compute and useful data sets, etc.